Australia's cheapest home loans in April 2024

 Expert verdict:

 Unloan’s Variable Home Loan has taken out a low cost home loan award for the second year running in the Mozo Experts Choice Awards^.
 Built by CommBank, Unloan offers owner-occupiers a super low 5.99% p.a. variable rate (5.90% p.a. comparison rate*) along with a loyalty discount that shaves 1 basis point off your interest every year for up to 30 years.
 Loan features include free extra repayments and redraw, and there are no pesky fees to pay.
-Available for refinance loans of up to $10M.
+Available for loans of up to $10M.
 Minimum 20% deposit.

 Fixed Rate Home Loan winners